Provider Setup Guide

 Configure the Services ID with the redirect URI

-Click the Services ID, enable Sign In with Apple → Configure, select your App ID, and add under Return URLs:
+Click the Services ID, enable Sign In with Apple → Configure, and select your App ID as the Primary App ID.
+Under Website URLs you must fill in both fields:

 https://sso.oathwall.com/auth/callbackCreate a Sign in with Apple key and download the .p8 file